Olivia Newton-John Shares Rare Photo With Daughter Chloe Lattanzi Upon Her Return To Instagram

 Olivia Newton-John has welcomed her daughter back to Instagram.
-The Grease star, 71, posted a rare photo with her 33-year old daughter, Chloe Lattanzi, to the social media platform after the young actress and singer made a return after being absent from the site for more than a year.
+The Grease star recently posted a rare photo with her 33-year old daughter, Chloe Lattanzi.
+The young actress and singer made a return to the popular social media platform after being absent from the site for more than a year.

-In the photo, Olivia is wearing a white buttoned top that is tied at the waist and a long flowing, pale pink skirt.
-Chloe, her only child with ex-husband Matt Lattanzi, is wearing a short, off-shoulder white dress and is barefoot as she stands with her famous mom in a grassy area at Olivia’s Gaia Health Retreat with a beautiful pink sunset in the background.
+In the photo, Olivia is wearing a white buttoned top that is tied at the waist.
+She paired the look with a flowing, pale pink skirt.
+Chloe — who is Olivia’s only child with ex-husband Matt Lattanzi — is wearing a short, off-shoulder white dress.
+She is standing barefoot, posing with her mom in a grassy area at Olivia’s Gaia Health Retreat.
+A beautiful pink sunset can be seen in the background of the mother-daughter photo.

-In the caption to the post, Olivia asked her 219,000 followers to welcome her “beautiful talented daughter” back to Instagram after her lengthy social media break.
-Fans quickly hit the comments section to note that the beauty and talent that Chloe possesses are family traits.
+In the caption to the post, Olivia asked her 219,000 followers to welcome her “beautiful talented daughter” back to Instagram, referencing her daughter’s lengthy social media break.
+Fans quickly took to the comments section to note that Chloe’s beauty and talent are family traits.

 “The apple doesn’t fall far from the tree,” one fan wrote.